On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Numerical relationship between the helical polygon and one-corner problems

 \section{Numerical relationship between the helical polygon and one-corner problems}

 Numerical experiments in both Euclidean and hyperbolic settings have shown that the evolution of \eqref{eq:SMP-hyp}--\eqref{eq:VFE-hyp} with a regular polygon as an initial datum can be understood as a superposition of several one-corner problems \cite{HozVega2018,HozKumarVega2019,HozKumarVega2020}.
-This implies that for a polygonal curve, the asymptotic behavior of the solution close to any of the corners is described through the self-similar solution corresponding to the angle of that corner \cite{GutierrezRivasVega2003,delahoz2007}.
+This implies that for a polygonal curve, the asymptotic behaviour of the solution close to any of the corners is described through the self-similar solution corresponding to the angle of that corner \cite{delahoz2007}.
+Moreover, the relationship between the two problems has shown several profound implications, for instance, in \cite{HozKumarVega2020}, this fact was used to compute a precise expression for the speed of center of mass analytically and to recover the parameter $c_0$ in \eqref{eq:c0-ctheta0}.
+Although obtaining $c_l$, $c_M$ with analytic techniques is beyond the scope of this article, in what follows, we establish this relationship numerically for both CHP and HHP and utilize it to obtain the parameter $c_{\theta,0}$ in \eqref{eq:c0-ctheta0}.
+We also use it to compute a quantity which in the planar polygon problem determined the angle of the planar curve $\X(0,t)$, and we compare it with its Euclidean counterpart as explained below.